Benlysta is a brand-name prescription medication. It’s FDA-approved to treat:

 Serious infections

-Although it’s not common, developing serious infections is a possible side effect of Benlysta.
-And rarely, these infections have caused deaths.
-Examples of serious infections include upper respiratory infections and urinary tract infections (UTIs),
+Although it is not common, developing serious infections is a possible side effect of Benlysta.
+And though rare, these infections have been fatal.
+Examples of serious infections include upper respiratory infections and urinary tract infections (UTIs).

 Symptoms vary depending on the type of infection you have.
 For example, symptoms of a UTI may include: